 What to expect with a visit?

 A trip to our garden will increase a visitor’s understanding of the Ute people, their relationship to the land, and the ethnobotanical plants which supported their life on the Western Slope.
-Students and visitors alike will leave familiar with plants found at various elevations on the western slope, the structures used by the Ute, and Ute relationship with plants and animals.
+Students and visitors alike will leave familiar with plants found at various elevations on the Western Slope, the structures used by the Ute, and Ute relationships with plants and animals.

 Accessibility

-The Ute Learning Garden is accessible.
+The Clifford Duncan Ute Learning Garden is accessible.
 The garden is relatively flat with pathways of decomposed granite surface, concrete, and asphalt.

 Guided Tours

-- Informational brochure about the Ute Learning Garden
+- Informational brochure about the Clifford Duncan Ute Learning Garden

 - Guidelines for Visiting School Groups to the Gardens at CSU Tri-River Extension